Bulletin Page Content

-Transcripts and test scores must be official, i.e., mailed from the home institution or testing agency directly to the address specified by the Office of Admissions, and become the property of the University of South Alabama.
+Transcripts and test scores must be official, i.e., mailed or sent electrically from the home institution or testing agency directly to the address specified by the Office of Admissions, and become the property of the University of South Alabama.
 If a student changes programs, a new application must be submitted.

 Applicants seeking admission must satisfy the following requirements:

-- Sufficient coursework in the major subject to qualify for graduate study in the involved discipline.
-Students with a deficiency in required coursework may be required by the admitting graduate program to take additional pre-requisite courses.
+Possess sufficient coursework in the major subject to qualify for graduate study in the relevant graduate program.
+Students with a deficiency in required coursework may be required by the admitting graduate program to take pre-requisite courses.

-- International students not meeting the exception requirements below must submit evidence
+International students who do not meet the exception listed above or below must submit an official language test:

-of higher education.
-Please note some programs may require higher scores to prove
+Please note some programs may require higher scores to prove English proficiency.

 Certain graduate programs waive the English proficiency requirement for international applicants who are citizens of or who have attended school in specific countries where English is an official language and/or the medium of instruction.
 Approved countries are listed below.
 See individual program requirements elsewhere in this bulletin.

-- Most graduate programs require standardized test scores for admission.
+Standardized test scores for may be required by specific graduate programs for admission.
 See the individual program descriptions elsewhere in this Bulletin for details.

-- For those students who have had previous graduate work, performance at the graduate level may be taken into consideration as well as undergraduate performance.
-An earned advanced degree may substitute for some admission requirements (see description of specific program).
+Performance at the graduate level may be taken into consideration for students who have completed a prior graduate degree program, as well as undergraduate performance.
+An earned advanced degree may substitute for some admission requirements (see specific program requirements).